BSc (Hons) Digital Business and Information Systems with a Year in Industry

 Structure

-You’ll get a thorough grounding in quantitative methods, systems development, programming and databases, while also learning about business and organisational behaviour.
-Over the next two years, you’ll explore systems analysis, operations strategy and management, systems engineering and organisational information systems.
+You'll get a thorough grounding in quantitative methods, programming, and databases, while also learning about core business management topics.

 Compulsory Modules